sul-dlss/rialto-web/README.md

 If you leave off the "REMOTE_USER", you will see the login button, but it won't do anything.

+## Updating Documentation and Data Dictionaries
+To update both documentation and data dictionaries run: `bundle exec rake harvest:all`.
+To update data dictionaries only: `bundle exec rake harvest:data_dictionaries` To update the documentation only: `bundle exec rake harvest:google_docs` After updating commit the updated files.
+If there are no updated files then everything is up to date.

 ## Website Access Levels

 There are three base controllers that determine access levels: